megaport/terraform-provider-megaport/docs/resources/megaport_mcr.md

 The following arguments are supported:
 - `mcr_name` - (Required) The name for the MCR.
 - `location_id` - (Required) The identifier of the preferred data center location for the MCR.
 This location must be MCR-enabled.
+- `term` - (Optional) The contract term for your MCR.
+The default is month-to-month.
 - `router` - (Required)
     - `requested_asn` - (Optional) The Autonomous System Number (ASN) to assign to the MCR.
     - `port_speed` - (Required) The speed of the MCR in Mbps.
 The value can be between 1000 and 10000 Mbps.